anoma/nspec/docs/anomian.juvix.md

 code are [enumerations and inductive types](https://docs.juvix.org/0.6.9/tutorials/essential.html#enumerations-and-inductive-types).
 The quotes alone should convey the main idea.
 The Jordan interactions are to confirm, ask questions, and recap the concepts.

+Last, but not least, we have not only code snippets, but we fully embrace [literate programming](https://www-cs-faculty.stanford.edu/~knuth/lp.html).
+This comes at the inconvenience of some lines of boiler plate here, but it can safely be skipped on a first reading.

+??? quote "Juvix imports"

+    ```juvix
+    module anomian;
+    import arch.node.types.basics open public;
+    import arch.node.types.identities open;
+    import arch.node.types.messages
+      open hiding {EngineMsg; mkEngineMsg; Mailbox};
+    ```

 ## Chapter 1: The core players